I have to say when I first started using an iPhone. It never occurred to me to use my iPhone with my MacBook. I just simply didn’t think about it.

 To Set Up Bluetooth On Your Mac.

 Click on the Apple icon top right on your desktop.
-From the Apple menu choose System Preferences.
+From the Apple menu choose System Settings (from Mac OS Ventura).
+In earlier Mac OS releases like Mac OS Monterey, you’ll find it’s called System Preferences.

 On the Bluetooth menu put a check in the box ‘Bluetooth Sharing’.